theodoreyong9/AIWA/README.md

   DOM ids re-verified programmatically against the new `index.html`.
   129 JS / 90 Rust tests unaffected (no core logic changed, only how it's surfaced).
+- Fixed two real gaps the user caught directly, both substantive, not cosmetic.
+(1) "impossible qu'on brûle du solana sur Mars" — correct: the SOL-burn identity mechanism requires reaching Solana's network, which a domain that has never had connectivity to Earth's networks cannot do, ever.
+Added `local-pow.js`/`local_pow.rs` (§24.6(ii)): a genuinely network-independent identity-cost mechanism — real CPU-bound mining (SHA-256 nonce search against a difficulty target), verified by recomputing the hash, not trusting the claim.
+8 JS + 8 Rust tests, including a forged-proof rejection.
+Wired into the Commit screen alongside SOL burn as an explicit alternative, with the network dependency stated as SOL burn's own limitation rather than glossed over.
+(2) The Earth/Mars two-domain model was corrected: domains are now created on demand (`domains: Map`), no fixed count, no hierarchy — matching the real model where there are as many domains as users/entities.
+The single global "link" boolean was removed entirely and replaced with pairwise reconciliation: Reconcile always targets one specific, user-chosen other domain, matching real reachability rather than a fictional whole-system connectivity switch.
+Verified directly (not just by inspection): a domain created via local PoW with zero network calls registers correctly; two domains reconciled pairwise converge to identical balances while a third, never-merged domain stays fully isolated, seeing only itself.
+- Also fixed two UI confusions flagged directly: removed the duplicate quick "Register a module" shortcut from the Domain screen (it bypassed the real signed/hash-checked pipeline) — Commit → Submit plugin code is now the one real path.
+Renamed the G-economics "Commit (b=10)" action to "Stake claim (b=10)" to remove the naming collision with the Commit nav button, which means something unrelated (burn + submit).
+  137 JS / 104 Rust tests total.
+- **Open**: a "code must be fetched anonymously/publicly, not from a gated URL" check for module-fetch.js (discussed, not yet built — next step).
+The exact original YourMine mining formula's possible `ln` term (asked about directly) could not be verified against the original source, which is no longer reliably in context after this session's length — flagged rather than guessed at.